Lab 2: Empirical Risk and Simple Linear Regression

 b)

-The rest of this worksheet is extra practice.
+The following are extra practice.
 Don’t feel pressured to answer all of these problems in lab, but make sure to attempt them at some point.

 Recall the formula for relative squared loss from Activity 1: